 Community-based family dispute resolution can help you and the other party work through your disagreement.
 Resolving issues this way is less formal than going to court and should cost less in money, time and emotion.
-Also, since both parties are involved in shaping a solution, it improves the chances that an agreement will be long lasting.
+Also, since both parties are involved in shaping a solution, it improves the chances that an agreement will be long-lasting.

 You and the other person can attend family dispute resolution before filing a court application.
-If an agreement is reached, you and the other person can make a parenting plan or apply to court for consent orders.
+If an agreement is reached, you and the other person can make a parenting plan or apply to the court for consent orders.

 If there is a history of family violence, it may not be appropriate to attend family dispute resolution.